-The Harn Homestead is an Oklahoma treasure that celebrates the territorial history of Oklahoma offering a “hands-on” and “minds-on” experience.
-Visitors share in the abundance of a territorial farm, the brilliance of a one-room school house, the grace of a Victorian home, and the waste-not want-not ethic of a territorial farm family.
-There is no place else in Oklahoma that can offer this experience which captures the spirit of the brave men, women, and children who settled this state.
+The Harn Homestead is an Oklahoma treasure that reflects the territorial history of Oklahoma City.
+Visitors have the opportunity to experience the grace of a Victorian home as well as the waste-not want-not ethic of territorial farm families.
+Our buildings and grounds encapsulate the varied life experiences of the men, women, and children who settled Oklahoma territory.

 The History of the Harn Homestead spans over 100 years.
-After the Land Run of April 22, 1889 in the Oklahoma Territory, there were many disputes over land claims so President Benjamin Harrison appointed Mr. William Fremont Harn to be a special land commissioner in Oklahoma Territory to settle these disputes.
+In 1891, President Benjamin Harrison appointed Mr. William Fremont Harn to be a special land commissioner to help determine property ownership following the run of 1889.

-Mr. Harn was a generous man.
-He donated 40 acres of his property for the State of Oklahoma to relocate the state capitol building from Guthrie to Oklahoma City.
-His neighbor, Mr. Culbertson, also donated 40 acres of land.
-The State Capitol now sits on both Mr. Harn and Mr. Culbertson’s land.
+When the State of Oklahoma relocated the capitol from Guthrie to Oklahoma City, Mr. Harn donated 40 acres of his property for the construction of a new State Capitol.
+His neighbor, Mr. Culbertson, also donated 40 acres.
+The State Capitol now sits on both Mr. Harn and Mr. Culbertson’s donated land.

-Mr. and Mrs. Harn did not have any children, but they did take in Mrs. Harn’s niece, Florence Wilson.
-Mrs. Harn died in 1931 and Mr. Harn passed away in 1944.
-Miss Wilson inherited the house and property and lived there until 1967.
-She deeded it to the City of Oklahoma City for a museum.
-After passing through several historical societies, the Harn Homestead is now a private museum.
-In June 1986, the museum became the William Fremont Harn Gardens, Inc., doing business as the Harn Homestead, a private non-profit 501(c)(3) corporation.
+Mrs. Harn’s niece, Florence Wilson came to live with the family following the death of her mother and remained with them for the duration of their lives.
+Mrs. Harn died in 1931 and Mr. Harn died in 1944.
+At that time, Miss Wilson inherited the house and property and lived there until 1967 when she deeded it to the City of Oklahoma City for a museum and city park.
+In June 1986, the museum incorporated as the William Fremont Harn Gardens, Inc. doing business as the Harn Homestead Museum, a private non-profit 501(c)(3) corporation.

-When the Harns niece, Florence Wilson, deeded the property to the City, she did so with the expectation that this homestead would offer educational programming to children and become a children’s museum.
-Continuing with Miss Wilson’s wishes, it is our mission to teach about Oklahoma’s pioneers and what life was like for them over 100 years ago.
+Florence Wilson deeded the property to the city with the expectation that the homestead would continue to educate children about the Territorial years of Oklahoma.
+In keeping with Miss Wilson’s wishes, it is our mission to teach the public about Oklahoma’s territorial history and what life was like at the time of Oklahoma’s statehood.